Interested in purchasing an image? See the list of specials or click any thumbnail for more information.

-Supercell thunderstorms refer to thunderstorms which are rotating.
+Supercell thunderstorms refer to thunderstorms that are rotating.

 Most, but not all, supercells rotate cyclonically (counter-clockwise in the northern